 Netherlands: Weather Overview

 Autumn, from August till November, only sees temperatures above 20Â°C at the very beginning of the season.
-The average high temperature drops from around 19Â°C in September, to 14Â°C in October and 9Â°C in November.
-Night time lows of 10Â°C in September get down to 3Â°C in November and by the end of the season nights can get close to freezing.
+The average high-temperature drops from around 19Â°C in September, to 14Â°C in October and 9Â°C in November.
+Night time lows of 10Â°C in September get down to 3Â°C in November and by the end of the season, nights can get close to freezing.
 The sun becomes increasingly shy and by the end of the season only shows itself for around two hours each day.
-Areas further inland tend to get slightly cooler slightly quicker, but the difference is only of about 2Â°C at the most.
+Areas that are further inland tend to get slightly cooler slightly quicker, but the difference is only of about 2Â°C at the most.

-Also part of the Netherlands are the Netherlands Antilles and Aruba, tropical islands sitting in the Caribbean off the north coast of South America.
-As might be expected, the weather in these areas is a little different: high heat and humidity year round, wet and dry seasons and a susceptibility to hurricanes.
+Also part of the Netherlands is the Netherlands Antilles and Aruba, tropical islands sitting in the Caribbean off the north coast of South America.
+As might be expected, the weather in these areas is a little different: high heat and humidity year-round, wet and dry seasons and susceptibility to hurricanes.